gsanchit01/WebProjects/README.md

 This Is a web development project.
-In this project we have a basic contact page.
+In this project we have a basic contact page which is build using the HTML, CSS and JavaScript

 ## Prerequisites